 Even though Seattle sports a slightly Scandinavian vibe — clean, environmentally progressive, urban but also on the edge of wilderness — it's not a stark, serious eco-topia.
 This colorful city proudly wears its patches of Wild West self-reliance and Pacific Rim multiculturalism on its recycled-fleece Patagonia sleeves.

 Seattle's downtown is compact and walkable; the rest of the city's sprawling, majestic lake-hill-lake-hill-bay landscape may prove daunting to first-time visitors.
-For a city that prides itself on environmentalism — some would say too seriously — the mass transit system needs work but is making headway.
+For a city that prides itself on environmentalism, the mass transit system needs work but is making headway.
 The famed Monorail only serves two downtown stops and the low-footprint public buses may scare off the uninitiated.
 Furthermore, traveling outside of the city center may require a car, bike or even a boat.

 Seattle consists of a ragtag patchwork of eclectic neighborhoods perched on hills, in valleys, under bridges and even on islands.
 It begs to be explored, so pack a sense of wanderlust, a good pair of walking shoes and perhaps an umbrella.